saintmalik/blog.saintmalik.me/blog/2023-02-06-setting-resource-limits-requests-kube.md

  - **Lower bound**:  this is the minimum estimation for the container.

-- **Target**: is the one you will use for setting resource requests.
+- **Target**: this the one you will use for setting resource requests.

-- **Uncapped target**: this is the resource limit and request to be used by your container if you didn't configure maxallowed and minallowed in your VPA definition.
+- **Uncapped target**: this is the resource limit and request to be used by your container if you didn't configure max allowed and min allowed in your VPA definition.
  - **Upper bound**: maximum recommended resource estimation for the container, anything set beyond this would be a waste of resource

 :::note
-You don't need to do all these as a sec individual if there are DevOps individuals in your team.
+You don't need to do all these as a Sec individual if there are DevOps individuals in your team.

 you should be more concerned about implementing policies at the cluster levels.